-1. Member Request
+1. Member request

 Controlled awareness, clear authorization, and full post-shift accountability.